kolenaIO/kolena/docs/metrics/cohens-kappa.md

+---
+description: How to measure ML model agreement using Cohen's Kappa
+---

 # Cohen's Kappa

 Cohen's Kappa is a statistical metric that evaluates the reliability of an algorithm's predictions with similar goals